sileade/github-commits-verifier-bot/README.md

 **Professional Telegram bot for verifying GitHub commits with AI-powered analysis (cloud or local), diff viewing, and code export to branches.**

-> **🚀 v3.3 Update:** This version includes a comprehensive code refactoring focused on stability, performance, and code quality.
-All identified issues have been resolved, and the codebase is now cleaner and more maintainable.
+> **🚀 v3.4 Update:** This version introduces a redesigned mobile-friendly UI with a two-column menu layout, inspired by modern Telegram bots like @VPN_lease_bot.
+The new interface is more compact, intuitive, and easier to use on mobile devices.

 ---

 ## ✨ Key Features & Recent Improvements

+### 🚀 **NEW in v3.4: Mobile UI Redesign**
+- **Two-Column Menu:** The main menu and other menus now use a two-column layout, making them more compact and easier to navigate on mobile devices.
+- **Mobile-Friendly Buttons:** Buttons now have shorter, more intuitive labels with emojis for better visual appeal.
+- **Simplified Interface:** The UI has been simplified to reduce clutter and improve user experience.
+- **Adaptive Layout:** The new layout is designed to be responsive and adapt to different screen sizes.

 ### 🚀 **NEW in v3.3: Code Quality & Stability**
 - **Comprehensive Refactoring:** The entire codebase was analyzed and refactored to improve stability and performance.